 We have specified the required connection parameters: URL, port, login, and password.
 We also entered a custom topic name and device name:

-After that, we saw on the side of our platform that the router began to transmit the following data from the sensors of the EYE Sensor device:
+After that, we saw on the side of our platform that the Teltonika software on the router began to transmit the following data from the sensors of the EYE Sensor device:

 Each string has a specific value corresponding to the sensor’s current state.
 However, some of these values do not comply with the 2Smart convention, so before we proceeded to configure the monitoring and automation dashboard, we needed to solve this problem.